Obama presses ailing Europe to focus on growth

 While Merkel wants Greece's continued membership in the euro zone tied to Athens meeting tough austerity measures laid out in its bailout program, Hollande is seeking a softer approach.

-Hollande also said he favours Europe recapitalizing Spain's troubled banks, which would mark a significant shift toward Europe taking over wider responsibilities from individual nations.
+Hollande also said he favors Europe recapitalizing Spain's troubled banks, which would mark a significant shift toward Europe taking over wider responsibilities from individual nations.

 The G8 summit comes as Greeks are pulling cash from banks amid growing fears about its euro zone membership.
 Financial markets are deeply concerned about the future of the entire currency zone, with Spain's banking sector also under pressure.